network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

     - If we added flows and for 4 seconds the moving average throughput did not change: We reached stable saturation
     - Else, add more flows

-Note: It is tempting to envision an initial base-RTT measurement and adjust the intervals as a function of that RTT.
-However, experiments have shown that this makes the saturation-detection extremely unstable in low-RTT environments.
+Note: It is tempting to envision an initial base RTT measurement and adjust the intervals as a function of that RTT.
+However, experiments have shown that this makes the saturation-detection extremely unstable in low RTT environments.
-In the situation where the "unloaded" RTT is in the single-digit milli-second range, yet the network's RTT increases under load to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.
+In the situation where the "unloaded" RTT is in the single-digit millisecond range, yet the network's RTT increases under load to more than a hundred milliseconds, the intervals become much too low to accurately drive the algorithm.